 I sometimes get a bit misty eyed when I think about my two kids and I always miss seeing them when they aren’t right here with me.
 I think we all feel that way because after all they are so very important to us.

-It’s just around the corner: another Father’s Day arrives on Sunday, June 17th.
-If you’re like most people, you’ve already begun thinking about what you’re looking to give your dad this year—checking the Sunday papers, looking online, and talking to your mom and your siblings about what dad really wants this year.
+Another Father’s Day arrives on Sunday, June 20th.
+If you’re like most people, you’ve already planned what you’re looking to give your dad this year, checking the Sunday paper, looking online, and talking to your mom and your siblings about what dad really wants this year.

 I’m a dad of two (they’re grown now and out on their own) and I’m sure they are thinking those same thoughts and hoping to surprise me with something I’m just dying for but would never go out and buy for myself.
 That’s probably how they think.